ethberry/ethberry.github.io/docs/admin-panel/mechanics/vesting.md

 This information is passed directly to blockchain

-- **template** - Smart contract template with its unique functions
+- **template** - Smart contract template with its unique functions.
+The key difference between template is unlocking schedule
   - **LINEAR** - Splits duration in 4 equal period and unlocks funds by 25% each period
   - **GRADED** - Splits duration in 4 equal period and unlocks funds by formula 10% -> 30% -> 60% -> 100%
-  - **CLIFF** - Unlocks all funds in the end of vesting period.
+  - **CLIFF** - Unlocks 100% funds in the end of vesting period.
-- **contract template** - One of the available contract template.
-The key difference between template is unlocking schedule
 - **beneficiary** - The address that can withdraw currency
 - **start time** - Starting date of vesting schedule
 - **duration** - Vesting duration

 ### Templates

-- **LINEAR** - Splits duration in 4 equal period and unlocks funds by 25% each period
-- **GRADED** - Splits duration in 4 equal period and unlocks funds by formula 10% -> 30% -> 60% -> 100%
-- **CLIFF** - Unlocks all funds in the end of vesting period.

 ![](/img/vesting-schedule.png)

 ### References